 Common pedestrian injuries include:

-How Will McCoy & Sparks Help Me?
+How Can McCoy & Sparks Pedestrian Accident Attorney Help?

 - Handle communication with the driver and their insurance company

-- Gather inspection reports, police reports, and other documentation
+- Gather inspection reports, police reports, and other documentation of your pedestrian accident

 - Request access, under the law, to public records